openrsp/openrsp/doc/source/openrsp_api.rst

 Functions of OpenRSP API (Fortran version)
 ------------------------------------------

-Functions of OpenRSP API (Fortran) take exact the same name and arguments as those of the C version.
-The only differences are the (i) argument types and (ii) callback functions (subroutines for Fortran).
+Functions of OpenRSP API (Fortran) are similar to those of the C version, except that an extra ``_f`` should be appended to each function.
+Other differences are the (ii) argument types and (iii) callback functions (subroutines for Fortran).
 The latter will be described in Chapter :ref:`chapter-callback-functions`.
 The former relates to the convention of types in Fortran, please refer to the manual of `QMatrix library <http://repo.ctcc.no/projects/qmatrix>`_ and the following table for the convention:

 .. list-table::
    :header-rows: 1